Alexander-N/tla-specs/rate-limiter/README.md

 # Rate limiter

 Race condition described in the [redis documentation](https://redis.io/commands/incr/#pattern-rate-limiter-2).
-If a crash prevents that the expiry time of a request counter is set, then the counter will not be reset causing this IP address to be blocked forever.
+If the setting of the expiry time of a request counter is aborted by some reason, say a crash or network problem, then the counter will not be reset causing this IP address to be blocked forever.

 From https://redis.io/commands/incr/#pattern-rate-limiter-2:
 > ## Pattern: Rate limiter 2